Taxeta/Jose-Manuel-Vera-Guerrero/README.md

   _____

-:globe_with_meridians: DATABASES AND AUTHENTICATION :globe_with_meridians:
+:globe_with_meridians: Databases and Authentication :globe_with_meridians:
 </p>

 <p align="center">